-What you might not know, however, is that collagen has powerful health benefits far beyond its external benefits.
-Because of this, it has recently made its way onto the shelves of health foods stores and into food products such as protein bars, tea and coffee.
+And I didn’t just make it to help us all look better!
+What you might not know about collagen is that it has powerful health benefits far beyond its beauty-boosting abilities.
+Because of this, it has made its way onto the shelves of health food stores and into food products such as protein bars, tea, and even coffee.
 Let’s take a look at the health benefits of collagen and why I recommend taking it daily.

-Think of collagen as the “glue” that holds your bodies together.
+Think of collagen as the “glue” that holds your body together.
 In fact, collagen comes from the Greek word ‘kolla’ – meaning ‘glue’.
-It’s the fibrous protein found throughout your body, in organs, muscles, skin, hair, nails, teeth, bones, blood vessels, tendons, joints, cartilage and your digestive system.
+It’s the fibrous protein found throughout your body, in organs, muscles, skin, hair, nails, teeth, bones, blood vessels, tendons, joints, cartilage, and your digestive system.
 There are many different types of collagen (16 to be exact), that do different things, but the majority of collagen, up to 90%, is “Type 1”.
-This is the the most common and strongest type of collagen, even stronger than steel (gram for gram) and found in your skin, bones, organs, eyes, and inside your digestive tract.
+This is the most common and strongest type of collagen.
+Like a superhero, it’s even stronger than steel (gram for gram!)
+This type is found in your skin, bones, organs, eyes, and inside your digestive tract.

 Starting at about age 35, collagen production naturally begins to slow, which can have all sorts of negative effects on your body.
 By age 40, collagen begins to deplete faster than your body can reproduce it, and by age 60, over ½ of your body’s collagen has been depleted.
-In addition to aging, there are many other factors that impact collagen levels, including genetics, smoking, pollution, excessive sun exposure, and nutritional deficiencies.
-Adding in daily collagen supplement is essential for optimal health and functioning.
+In addition to aging, many other factors impact collagen levels.
+These include genetics, smoking, pollution, excessive sun exposure, and nutritional deficiencies, among others.
+Adding a collagen supplement to your daily regimen is essential for optimal health and functioning.

 Surprising Health Benefits of Collagen